 Sponsored by Pender Islands Home Hardware Building Centre.

-Last, but not least, I was happy that I was able to create something that facilitated people with no visual impairments understanding of what it is like to be blind.
+Last, but not least, I was happy that I was able to create something which grazed the experience of what it may be like to be blind, for people who have no visual impairments.

 The fawn of 'Cover/Uncover' symbolizes the inner child - inviting visitors to be present with their inner child in the moment and either cover it, to protect it (leaf me alone), or to uncover it, so that their inner child can experience the moment more fully.